 The income and property of the SAIMC shall, however derived, be applied solely towards the promotion of the mission of the SAIMC, and no part shall be paid or transferred either directly or indirectly by way of individuals, bonus or any other means by way of profit to members of the SAIMC.
 Provided that nothing herein shall prevent the payment in good faith of remuneration to any employee, officer or servant of the SAIMC, or to any members of the SAIMC, in return for any services actually rendered to the SAIMC, nor the gratuitous distribution among, or sale at a discount to members of the SAIMC, of any books or other publications, whether published by the SAIMC or otherwise, relating to its objective.

-LIABILITY OF MEMBERS OF THE COUNCIL
+LIABILITY OF MEMBERS OF THE EXCO

-Each member of Council shall be accountable only in respect of his own acts and shall not be accountable for any acts done or authorised to which he shall not have expressly assented.
+Each member of EXCO shall be accountable only in respect of his own acts and shall not be accountable for any acts done or authorised to which he shall not have expressly assented.

 INDEMNITY

-Each member of the Council and other committees of The Institution shall be indemnified by The SAIMC against any and all liabilities, obligations, costs, charges, losses and expenses incurred by The SAIMC as a result of his conduct during the course of the discharge of his duties, obligations or functions in terms of this Constitution.
-This indemnity shall not extend to circumstances where a member of the Council acted without the requisite authority conferred on him by this Constitution or otherwise by The Institution, or where such member acted in bad faith, was grossly negligent or committed a breach of duty or breach of trust.
-No claim or right of action by any member of The SAIMC will lie against any member of the Council in respect of that Council member's failure or refusal to discharge a duty, perform a function or exercise a power provided for in this Constitution, where such failure or refusal is made in good faith.
+Each member of the EXCO and other committees of The Institution shall be indemnified by The SAIMC against any and all liabilities, obligations, costs, charges, losses and expenses incurred by The SAIMC as a result of his conduct during the course of the discharge of his duties, obligations or functions in terms of this Constitution.
+This indemnity shall not extend to circumstances where a member of the EXCO acted without the requisite authority conferred on him by this Constitution or otherwise by The Institution, or where such member acted in bad faith, was grossly negligent or committed a breach of duty or breach of trust.
+No claim or right of action by any member of The SAIMC will lie against any member of the EXCO in respect of that EXCO member's failure or refusal to discharge a duty, perform a function or exercise a power provided for in this Constitution, where such failure or refusal is made in good faith.

 MEMBERSHIP